Ahmad Zahid Hamidi: Corruption charges

 On 24 January 2022, Zahid has been ordered to enter his defence against all 47 criminal breach of trust (CBT), corruption and money laundering charges involving funds.

 On 17 February 2022, former prime minister Muhyiddin Yassin has divulged more details regarding his claims that Ahmad Zahid sought his intervention in court cases.
 Muhyiddin said Zahid visited a few days after he took office as prime minister with a pile of files.
 He said he refused to interfere in Zahid and Najib Razak's court cases, which incited their anger and resulted in attempts to destabilise the government.

 On 23 February 2022, Mahathir Mohamad said he had a meeting with Zahid before the former became prime minister in 2018.
 Mahathir said Zahid went to his house with three other individuals and tried to be nice to him to avoid being charged for his misconduct when Umno was in power.

 Acquittal

 On 23 September 2022, Zahid was acquitted by the Malaysian High Court of 40 bribery charges linked to a visa scheme, and seven charges for allegedly receiving bribes when he was home minister from 2013 to 2018.
+On 4 September 2023, Zahid received a dismissal not amount to acquittal on the remaining cases related to the Yayasan Akalbudi.

 Personal life

 He is married to Hamidah Khamis and has 5 children.
 He is fluent in Standard Malay, local Perak Malay and Javanese.
-He speaks English, but not fluently, and also speaks some Mandarin.
+He speaks English with limited fluency, and also speaks some Mandarin.